 1. Tax Returns

-One of the first things your lender will ask for is your tax returns from the past two years.
+One of the first things your mortgage company corona ca will ask for is your tax returns from the past two years.
 They’ll use this information to get an idea of your income and determine how much you can afford to borrow.
 If you’re self-employed, they may also ask for additional documentation, such as your profit and loss statements.
 If you don’t have copies of your tax returns, you can get them from the IRS website.
 It is also important to pursue with a trusted mortgage investment company in Ontario so that you are assured of the best deal and services.

 2. W-21 Forms